List of serving admirals of the Bangladesh Navy

-This list represents the list of serving Admirals of Bangladesh Navy.
-Currently the navy has 1 Admiral with 17 Rear Admirals.
-Historically, the Vice Admiral was assigned as chief of naval staff.
-However as of 2025, there is no Vice Admiral post ameliorated in forthwith.
-Traditionally, the future CNS is promoted to the rank of Vice Admiral before assuming the position and is subsequently elevated to Admiral.
+This list represents the list of serving admirals of the Bangladesh Navy.
+Currently the navy has 1 admiral and 16 rear admirals.
+Historically, the vice admiral was assigned as chief of naval staff (CNS).
+However, as of 2025, there is no vice admiral.
+Traditionally, the future CNS is promoted to the rank of vice admiral before assuming the position and is subsequently elevated to admiral.